Legal Advice for “Settlement Offer” — 96 results

 The SEC Staff found that about half of the firms reviewed offered formal training programs to their day traders.78 Some of these programs were offered "in-house" and some were conducted by... more

-Written by attorney Elizabeth Fairbanks-Fletcher, about 1 year ago.
+Written by attorney Elizabeth Fairbanks-Fletcher, over 1 year ago.

 The IRS has expanded its Fresh Start initiative by offering more flexible terms to its Offer-in-Compromise Program.
 These newest rules enable some financially distressed taxpayers to clear... more

 Written by attorney Steven Leahy, over 1 year ago.